 Their properties and dubs provide examples of these tropes:

 Alternative Foreign Theme Song: One of the biggest offenders of this trope.
-All of the anime that 4Kids dubs usually have a different theme song than the Japanese version.
-They also usually play an instrumental version of the intro song as the ending theme.
-One of the things that anime fans constantly complain about is the dub song being inferior to the original.
-Although by themselves, they are kind of catchy.
+All of the anime that 4Kids dubbed usually had a different theme song than the Japanese version.
+They also usually played an instrumental version of the intro song as the ending theme.
+One of the things that anime fans constantly complained about is the dub song being inferior to the original.
+Although by themselves, some were kind of catchy.

 The Yu-Gi-Oh! theme, in particular, is the only one which fans widely admit is actually "good" if not saying it may be superior to the original themes, as it gives off a dark, dramatic feeling, and incorporates the whole "Ancient Egypt" theme in its sound quite well.
 Have a listen.

 Bad Future: Could be considered this for Saturday morning cartoons (at least on local channels).
-Almost all Saturday morning cartoon blocks have been completely overtaken by 4kids, and most that haven't are just infomercial marathons.
+Almost all Saturday morning cartoon blocks were completely overtaken by 4Kids at one point, and most that haven't were just infomercial marathons.
 Then later on, Saban announced their takeover of the airspace for Toonzai with a block called Vortexx.
 And There Was Much Rejoicing.
 Farewell

-Be Careful What You Wish For: After years and years of fans complaining about 4kids dubbing Yu-Gi-Oh and its spinoffs, people weren't too happy about 4kids suddenly losing the rights to the show... since now the latter seasons of 5D's may not be dubbed at all, and the subtitled episodes of GX and 5D's will be pulled down.
-Fortunately for fans of the 3D movie, A&E Home Video picked up the rights, and while they restored the GX, 5D's, and Zexal subtitled streams, and the show is on home video again, both GX and 5D's dubs weren't able to cover their final episodes.
+Be Careful What You Wish For: After years and years of fans complaining about 4Kids dubbing Yu-Gi-Oh! and its spinoffs, people weren't too happy about 4kids suddenly losing the rights to the show... since now the latter seasons of 5D's would not be dubbed at all, and the subtitled episodes of GX and 5D's would be pulled down.
+Fortunately, Konami picked up the rights, and while they restored the GX, 5D's, and Zexal subtitled streams, and the show is on home video again, both GX and 5D's dubs weren't able to cover their final episodes.

 Bloodless Carnage: Thanks to massive censorship, a number of scenes that did have blood and violence would be turned into this after the fact.

-Bowdlerization: Too many to list, but they've backed off from the worst of it in more recent years.
+Bowdlerization: Too many to list, but they backed off from the worst of it in later years.

 Cultural Translation: For years, this was so often that the 4Kids cartoon with the most references to Japan and Japanese culture was the one not created there (Ninja Turtles, in case you were wondering).
-They've finally backed off from this with CW4kidsToonzai.
-In most of their commercials, they claim that it's "where epic anime lives", their first two code words in the new block were anime and kanji, and they started up an online anime viewing site, Toonzaki, that includes such shows as Fist of the North Star and Pretty Cure.
+They later backed off from this with CW4kidsToonzai.
+In most of their commercials, they claimed that it's "where epic anime lives", their first two code words in the new block were anime and kanji, and they started up an online anime viewing site, Toonzaki, that includes such shows as Fist of the North Star and Pretty Cure.